Club Directory by Alphabet

 Figure Skating Club provides students with the opportunity to skate recreationally and competitively as desired.
 Figure skaters of all levels and interests are welcome.
 With daily public ice and weekly club ice time skaters may work on individual skills or prepare for upcoming events in an welcoming environment.
 Competitions include those of the USFSA Intercollegiate Figure Skating Program where students will represent Bates and compete as part of a team.

-Filmboard provides showings of films and documentaries for Bates and the larger community.
-Films are either shown for free or only $1, and we occasionally provide snacks.
+Filmboard provides showings of films for Bates and the larger community.
+Films are shown for free!
 Filmboard’s objective is to offer social viewing experiences, including some 21+, Campus Life sponsored events.
 Additionally, working with other clubs on campus allows for a diverse range of film screenings and discussions after film screenings.
 Members help select and show films.
 New faces are always welcome!

 Advisor: Nick Dressler